Information and resources for parents & families with LGBTQ+ loved ones

 * Or maybe just looking to meet with other families with similar experiences?

-If you answered yes to any of the above, we warmly invite you to join us in our community events.
+If you answered yes to any of the above, we invite you to get in touch by filling in the contact form below:

 Finding out that your beloved child is lesbian, gay, bisexual, transgender or queer (LGBTQ) can be challenging.
 As a parent, you may experience many emotions, have lots of worries and concerns, and might find yourself asking lots of questions.